FIoT-Client/fiot-client-tutorial/README.rst

 **************************************************
-Tutorial de instalação e utilização do FIoT-Client
+FIoT-Client's installation and use Tutorial
 **************************************************

 .. contents::